AshAvalanche/ash-docs/docs/ash-wallet/faq-known-issues.md

 ## Report an issue

-You can report any issue with Ash Wallet by opening a ticket on [Discord](https://discord.com/invite/4XP6aqFkKX) in the **🔥ash-wallet** channel.
+You can report any issue with Ash Wallet on [Discord](https://discord.com/invite/4XP6aqFkKX) in the `🔥|ash-wallet` channel.